makerdao/pe-checklists/spell/spell-reviewer-mainnet-checklist.md

   * [ ] Target contract is not upgradable
   * [ ] Target Contract is included in the ChainLog
   * [ ] Test Coverage is comprehensive
-* IF bug bounty registry updates are present
+* IF SafeHarbor registry updates are present
-  * [ ] Review the approved [SafeHarbor source spreadsheet](https://docs.google.com/spreadsheets/d/1e_KOYOeBGaA5EG3Xqco6lOP_a0zV4Vrm3w5-dqFk00U) as the source of truth for the desired registry state
-  * [ ] Run `make safeharbor-generate`
-    * [ ] Verify that the generated code exactly matches the code in the spell
+  * [ ] Verify the spell matches the generated snippet, except for formatting, including every calldata entry and its order
-    * [ ] Verify that the generated payload implements the spreadsheet state relative to the current agreement
-    * [ ] Review all validation warnings
-    * [ ] IF there is a mismatch or validation warning, run `make safeharbor-inspect` to review the structured updates and warnings, then notify Governance Facilitators
-  * [ ] Ensure that agreement address is fetched from the Chainlog
+  * [ ] Ensure the Agreement address is fetched from the `SAFE_HARBOR_AGREEMENT` Chainlog entry
-  * [ ] Ensure that the helper function to perform the call is present and is implemented using the established archive pattern
+  * [ ] Ensure the helper follows the established archive pattern, executing calls in order and reverting on any failed call
 * IF spell interacts with ChainLog
   * [ ] ChainLog version is incremented based on update type
     * Major -> New Vat (++.0.0)